jspann93/opencord/README.md

 # Opencord Server

 - The Opencord server runs by default on port 9090 (can be changed in code).
-- To exit/close the server enter the command "exit" (in order to exit all connections to the server must be closed).
+- To exit/close the server enter the command "exit".
+In order to exit all connections to the server must be closed (it is kind of "buggy" so you might need to enter the command twice).

 # Opencord Client